splunk/terraform-provider-splunk/docs/resources/generic_acl.md

 # Resource: splunk_generic_acl
-Manage the ACL of any Splunk object.
+Manage the ACL of any Splunk object not already managed in Terraform.
+To define the ACL of an object that is itself managed in Terraform, use the `acl` block on that configured resource instead of using a `splunk_generic_acl` resource.

 Note: This resource doesn't actually create any remote resources, because ACLs can only exist (and always exist) for knowledge objects.
 They can, however, be managed separately.